Mark-Cooper-Janssen-Vooles/websiteOptimisation/building-faster-websites.md

       - best suited to JS that doesn't require a complete DOM, or doesnt require other JS to be loaded

 ### Text Compression
+- when text assets from html, css, js, are sent to the browser as the website is being loaded, you can compress them using special file formats
+- gzip is the most widely used of this. another is BROTLI (by google, even better than gzip)
+- you can see if things are being compressed in devtools => network => refresh the page => right click tabs and choose "response headers => content-encoding", funnily enough google.com uses gzip a lot
+- if using AWS s3 need to pre-compress files using tools like Gzip or Brotli before uploading
+- if using AWS CloudFront as a CDN, you can configure cloudfront to automatically apply compression

+### Text Asset Optimisation